Many students ask me about idioms: What are they? Should you use them? Do they help your score?

 English speakers use idioms all the time in conversation, but less so in formal/academic speaking and writing contexts.
 However, we often write things like "focus on an issue" or "the key to solving a problem" and here we are using 'focus' and 'key' in a figurative or idiomatic way.

 Idioms in IELTS

 You can only be sure that you are using an idiom correctly if you have seen or heard it used in context.
-For example, if you've read about a musician who "built a following" or someone who "set up a business", you can use those phrases with confidence (and they might help your score!).
-If you've only seen the idiom on a list, don't use it!
+For example, if you've read about someone who "set up a business", you can use that phrase with confidence (and it might help your score).
+If you've only seen the idiom on a list, don't use it.